camunda/camunda-docs/optimize/components/userguide/user-permissions.md

 You are automatically assigned the manager role when creating a new collection.
 There can be multiple managers for a collection.
 However, there must be at least one manager for every collection.
 Managers can do the following:

 User permissions in collections involve managers, editors, and viewers.
-Managers control collection content, including adding/removing dashboards and reports.
+Managers control collection content, including adding/removing dashboards and reports, users, and data sources.
 Editors can modify content but not collection details, while viewers can only observe and copy.
 Add users/groups to collections via the **Users** tab, assigning roles that determine access rights.

 A manager can add a new user or group to the collection using the **Add** button.
 Use the ID of the user/group to add them.
 Every user/group has a role assigned to them that specifies their access rights to the collection.